- Apply to UW

 By Chavawn Kelley

-The Salt Creek Energy Excellence Scholarship, named for the oldest producing oil and gas field in Wyoming, was founded to encourage students who demonstrate a strong interest in energy and law.
-As part of the program, Salt Creek Energy Excellence scholars are also introduced into a professional community dedicated to energy law.
+The Salt Creek Energy Excellence Scholarship, named for the oldest producing oil and gas field in Wyoming, was established to encourage students who demonstrate a strong interest in energy and law.